Mahesh-011/ecommerce-sales-analysis/README.md

 Size: 128,974 rows

 # 🔧 Preprocessing Done:
-Removed unnecessary columns
+-Removed unnecessary columns
-Standardized date formats
+-Standardized date formats
-Renamed ambiguous columns
+-Renamed ambiguous columns
-Converted date to proper DATE format in MySQL
+-Converted date to proper DATE format in MySQL

 # 🔍 Key Business Questions Answered
-What is the total revenue and number of orders?
+-What is the total revenue and number of orders?
-What are the top-performing and underperforming product categories?
+-What are the top-performing and underperforming product categories?
-Which cities and states have the highest sales?
+-Which cities and states have the highest sales?
-What’s the average order value and monthly trends?
+-What’s the average order value and monthly trends?
-What size and courier status are most frequent?
+-What size and courier status are most frequent?

 # 📈 Power BI Dashboard Highlights
 Metric	              Visualization Type